 Input resolution 12 bit A/D Input pulse frequency 10 pulses per second.
 Minimum pulse width (on or off time) required for each pulse is 50 msec.
 24 Vdc terminal Supplies 24 Vdc to external I/O devices, max 100 mA Universal output This output can be set by a DIP switch as an Analog or Binary output.
 In Analog mode, the output can be used for 0-10 Vdc or a 12 Vdc pulse width modulated (PWM) control signal at a frequency of 80 Hz.
 In Binary mode, the output has a built-in relay and can be used to switch external devices or relays up to 3.75A, 30 Vac/Vdc.
 Analog outputs 2 analog outputs, 0-10 Vdc (10 mA max) Binary outputs 2 banks of bussed outputs, 3 N.O. binary outputs per bank.
 Each relay contact rated at 3.75 A max. @ 30 Vac/Vdc.
-Each bank is limited to Class 2 requirements of 100 VA / 4.2 A. Configured normally open.
+Each bank is limited to Class 2 requirements of 100 VA $/$ 4.2 A. Configured normally open.
 See Output values (page 29).
-Output resolution 12 bit D/A Controller microprocessor 32-bit ARM Cortex-A8, 600MHz, processor with multi-level cache memory Memory 4 GBs eMMC Flash memory and 256 MB DDR3 DRAM (2 MB available).
-User data is archived to non-volatile Flash memory when parameters are changed every 90 seconds, and when the firmware is deliberately restarted.
+Output resolution 12 bit D/A Integral airflow sensor Precision differential pressure sensor 0-2 in.
+H2O, sensitive down to ± 0.001 in.
+H2O.
+Barbed tapered airflow connections accept 3/16 in.
+(4.75 mm) I.D. tubing.
+Allows for readings across the 0-2 in.
+H2O range, accurate to $\pm 3\%$ of sensor reading at 2 in.
+H2O.
+Controller microprocessor 32-bit ARM Cortex-A8, 600MHz, processor with multi-level cache memory Memory 4 GBs eMMC Flash memory and 256 MB DDR3 DRAM (2 MB available).
+User data is archived to non-volatile Flash memory when parameters are change every 90 seconds, and when the firmware is deliberately restarted.
 NOTE When you change a parameter, you must wait 30 seconds before turning the power off, in order for the change to be saved.
 Real-time clock Real-time clock keeps track of time in the event of a power failure for up to 3 days.
 Protection A single fast acting, 5mm x 20mm glass fuse for power The power and network ports comply with the EMC requirements EN50491-5-2.
 CAUTION To protect against large electrical surges on serial EIA-485 networks, place a PROT485 at each place wire enters or exits the building.
-LED status indicators See LEDs (page 56) for details.
-Tricolor Net LED to show network status Tricolor Sys LED to show controller status A Tx (Transmit) and Rx (Receive) LED for the following ports: Port S1 I/O Bus • Tx (Transmit) and Rx (Receive) activity LED and yellow link status LED for the following ports: Ethernet port Eth0Ethernet port Eth1 Output LEDs indicate status of each binary output.
+LED status indicators See LEDs (page 57) for details.
+Tricolor Net LED to show network status Tricolor Sys LED to show controller status A Tx (Transmit) and Rx (Receive) LED for the following ports: Port S1 I/O Bus Tx (Transmit) and Rx (Receive) activity LED and yellow link status LED for the following ports: Ethernet port Eth0Ethernet port Eth1 Output LEDs indicate status of each binary output.
+Prog LED is customizable.